-Relief of distension (bloating) by stomach tube or surgery may be required if the digestive tract has become distended with gas, fluid, or food.
+Relief of distension (bloating) by surgery may be required if the digestive tract has become obstructed or distended with gas, fluid, or food.

 Pain relief is sometimes provided.
 However, a cat being given pain medicine must be watched carefully to ensure that the pain relief is not masking a condition that is becoming worse.

 Bacterial and parasitic diseases of the digestive system are often treated with medications designed to kill the infectious organisms.
 There are currently no specific medications for treatment of viral diseases.
-Antibiotics (drugs effective against bacteria) are commonly given daily by mouth for several days until recovery is apparent, although their effectiveness in treating digestive system disease is still uncertain.
+Antibiotics (drugs effective against bacteria) are commonly given daily by mouth for several days until recovery is apparent, although their effectiveness in treating digestive system disease is still uncertain, and their prolonged use may be harmful.
 Antibiotics may be given by injection when septicemia (an infection of the blood) is apparent or likely to occur.
 Your veterinarian will make the decision to prescribe antibacterial medication based on the suspected disease, likelihood of benefits, previous results, and cost of treatment.

 Advances in understanding the life cycles of parasites, coupled with the discovery of effective antiparasitic drugs, have made successful treatment and control of gastrointestinal parasites possible.
 Response to treatment is usually rapid, and a single treatment is often all that is needed unless reinfection occurs or the damage caused by the parasites is particularly severe.